Introduction to GRE Reading Comprehension

 What does an RC Passage contain?

-So what kind of things do an RC passage contain?
+So what kind of things do a GRE RC passage contain?

 What we are looking at here – I’m going to have a lot of terminology coming up and I’m sure it’s going to look a little scary but don’t worry about it.
 As I explain all of them to you they’re going to become very simple and clear and you’re going to see some examples as well.

-So any RC passage is a logical flow of information, okay?
+So any GRE RC passage is a logical flow of information, okay?

 By nature, any piece of writing typically has some logical flow of information – somebody is trying to present some detail to you in a cogent fashion, so all of the sentences are going to be linked to one another and one point will flow to the next in a natural way.
 In that sense it is very logically structured and the GRE RC passages goes without saying are of a very high standard.

 This is the kind of material that you are expected to be able to read and understand for your graduate studies programs that you are applying for so it is going to be of a very high academic standard and it is going to have a logical flow of information which means there’s something very clear in there and it’s got a very clear purpose.

 Now apart from the logical flow and a very clear purpose about what it wants to tell you, an RC passage also contains all of these categories of information.

 When I say ‘categories’, I mean this is more like this isn’t the info itself but rather the type of information that it’s going to try to convey to you.
 We have background information or a premise, right?
 Something that gives you a basic idea of the topic at hand would be the background information – it just primes you.